thegamecracks/github-release-downloader/README.md

 A command-line program written in Python for downloading GitHub release assets.

-## Limitations

-This program is in alpha stage and has a very limited feature set.
-Right now, the `grd download` command will always download the first asset found in the latest release of a given repository.

 ## Dependencies

 This package requires Python 3.11 to be installed.